 See Past Budgets:

-To assure accurate comparisons with the governor's recommendations versus the prior year's appropriation, MDN consistently has used for the prior year figure the actual appropriations approved by the governor (what was passed by the legislature minus any line-item vetoes).
+To assure accurate comparisons with the governor's recommendations versus the prior year's appropriation, MDN consistently has used for the prior year figure the actual appropriations approved by legislature without adjusting based on any gubernatorial line-item vetoes, withholdings or spending restrictions.).

 The reason is to assure our tables compare "apples to apples", not "apples to oranges."
 What the legislature passes always is subject after the governor signs the bill to withholdings, now called "restrictions" by the administration.

 In fact, in some years, governors signed bloated budgets when it was obvious there would need to be subsequent withholdings of spending authority.